Cleaning and maintaining your home espresso machine

 Do a regular backflush (with water)

+This type of backflush doesn’t involve the use of a cleaning tablet or powder, but water only.
 Very simply put, backflushing is like running a blind shot of espresso.
 The process forces hot pressurized water through the systems of the machine.
 That pushes out any leftover coffee bits, oils and residue that most likely have built up in there.

 Some prefer to run a backflush at the end of each day, some do so weekly.
 Either way is completely fine, as long as you do it consistently.